surbhi-nijhara/techtumblr/mongodb-guide/doc_source/mongodb-data-encryption-strategy.md

 OR <br/>
 openssl rand -base64 32 > mongodb-keyfile <br/>

-* If AES-128/192/256 is generated and stored as secret in AKV, after retrieving the key, padding is needed in the client application to make it 96 byte length before passing it to the local store.<br/>
+* If AES-128/192/256 is generated and stored as secret in AKV, after retrieving the key, padding is needed in the client application to make it 96 byte length before passing it to the local store.<br/> However this is not needed and a secure random key generation of 96 bytes is recommended.

 * Additionally, this generated key needs to be stored as a ‘Secret’ in AKV because the ‘Key’ in AKV only supports asymmetric keys (in RSA or EC format).
 Storing the master key as secret will not allow key rotation and other key management policies.